ewintram/Instasham/README.md

 I want to edit or delete my comments
 ```

-*Step 4 - Bonus feature*
+*Step 4 - Bonus feature still to be implemented*

 ```
 As a user
-So that I can look tanned and glowing all year round
+So that I can have the 'glow' all year round
 I want to apply filters to my photos
 ```